future4code/Fagner-Zulin/semana18/introducao-autenticacao/answers.md

 # Exercício 3

 a) ela força que a inferença do tipo seja de uma string. É necessario, pois o process.env pode retornar uma string ou um undefined

+# Exercício 7

+a) ela força que a inferença do tipo seja any. É necessario, pois o verify pode retornar lançar um erro